 Take the Trans Canada Highway (Route 1) west from Doyles and visit Cape Ray, Port aux Basques, (Home of the Astrolabe), Margaree, Fox Roost (Red Fox), Isle aux Morts (Isle of the Dead), Rose Blanche (White Rock), and Harbour LeCou (made famous in a Newfoundland song).
-Along the way take particular notice of the Hanging Valleys, Wreckhouse & the Horizontal Wave Forest all of which you will see between the 406 & 408 exits.
+Along the TCH take particular notice of the Hanging Valleys, Wreckhouse & the Horizontal Wave Forest all of which you will see between Route 406 & 408.